chesminsky/chartfolio/nginx/README.md

 ### Initial Setup

-1. Ensure your domain `chartfolio.me` points to your server's IP address
+1. Ensure your domain `chartfolio.online` points to your server's IP address
 2. Make sure ports 80 and 443 are open and accessible
 3. Run the initialization script from the project root: